 Here’s how we finished our plywood floors:

-- Sanding and filling holes: We were building right during the pandemic construction boom and finding good one-side plywood was difficult.
-The construction-grade tongue and groove plywood required a bit of work to finish.
+- Sanded and filled the holes: We were building during the pandemic construction boom and finding good one-side plywood was difficult.
+The construction-grade tongue and groove plywood we ended up using instead required a bit of work to finish.
 We started by filling any holes, then sanding everything to a relatively smooth finish.

 - Cleaned the floor: The plywood floor was also extremely dirty and dusty.
 We swept it several times.
 Then carefully went through and washed the floor with soap and water.
 Washing didn’t get rid of all the stains and scuff marks, it was the best way to make sure we cleaned off all of the sawdust.

 - Varnishing: Probably the best way to hide the scuff marks would have been to stain the floor.
 However, we really didn’t mind the look of the aged plywood.
-We also planned on building in two daybeds for seating and storage.
+We also planned on building two daybeds for seating and storage.
 So, in the end, there wouldn’t be much floor to see.
-We sealed it with five coats of water-based Verathane (affiliate link).
+We sealed it with five coats of water-based Verathane.
 Sanding once before the last coat was applied.
 The result was a really durable and smooth finish.

 Walls